ngtcp2/dwnx/README.rst

 dwnx
 ====

-dwnx is a QMux implementation in C.
+dwnx (pronounced "down-mix") is a QMux implementation in C.